PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ***Want to really get your mind blown?***  Check out this [PySimpleGUI program](https://repl.it/@PySimpleGUI/PySimpleGUIWeb-Demos) running in your web browser.

 Thanks to the magic of repl.it and Remi it's possible to run PySimpleGUI code in a browser window without having Python running on your computer.
 This should be viewed as a teaching and demonstration aid.
 It is not meant to be a way of serving up web pages.
-It wouldn't work any way as each user forks and gets their own, completely different, workspace.
+It wouldn't work anyway as each user forks and gets their own, completely different, workspace.

 There are 2 ports of PySimpleGUI that run on repl.it - PySimpleGUI and PySimpleGUIWeb.